Breastfeeding and Fat Loss

 - Instead of counting calories and and adding 500 for nursing, try just having healthy food around and just eat when you’re hungry, stop when you’re full.
 This takes some practice if you’re a chronic dieter, and I would HIGHLY recommend the book Intuitive Eating to help you with this.

 - Fill your plate with mostly protein and veggies, then fill in the rest with fruits, healthy fats, legumes, and whole grains.

 - Eat fewer starches, or try eating starches only within 2 hours of your workout.
 (Starches = bread, pasta, potatoes, crackers, etc, even whole wheat/grain)

 - Stop doing long, steady cardio and try HIIT workouts instead.
 These are great for new moms because they take less time but are actually MORE efficient at calorie burning than steady-state cardio.
-Try this workout.
+Try one of these HIIT workouts.

-- If you do want to count calories, you can try lowering the amount you are eating by 50 calories per day a week at a time.
-For example, if you’re eating 1900/day, for one week try 1850.
+- If you do want to count calories, go to the breastfeeding calorie calculator here, add your info and subtract 15%.
+If this doesn’t work after a couple of weeks, you can try lowering the amount you are eating by 50 calories per day a week at a time.
 This will let your body know you aren’t starving so it won’t hold onto the fat, and it also won’t threaten your milk supply.
 I go into more detail here.

 My Experience and My Thoughts